PennLINC/pncitc/index.md

 The computation of  CWASMDMR was  done with  `cwasmdr` singularity image (`/cbica/projects/pncitc/cwasmdmr.simg`).
 We used packages from the connectir project at [https://github.com/czarrar/connectir](https://github.com/czarrar/connectir)

-Distance matrix was first computed with the following script, using masks under the `subjectData` folder in this repo:
+Distance matrix was first computed with the following script, using masks under the `subjectData` folder in this project's repo:

 ```
 #!/bin/bash